York Theatre

 The York Theatre Company is an Off-Broadway theatre company based on the Upper East Side of Manhattan in New York City.
-Established in 1969, The York is the only theater in New York City, and one of the few in the world, whose two-fold mission is to produce new musical works and rediscover musical gems from the past.
-The York’s intimate, imaginative producing style has become its trademark.
-Its productions have won critical acclaim, a host of honors and awards, and a loyal audience.
-Just as important, The York provides a nurturing, constructive environment for new artists to hone their craft, and for some of the masters of the musical theater’s Golden Age to take fresh looks at their classic works.
+Established in 1969, The York is the only theater in New York City, and one of the few in the world, whose two-fold mission is to produce new musical works and rediscover musical works from the past.
+The York’s producing style has become its trademark.
+Its productions have won critical acclaim, a host of honors and awards, and a loyal audience.The York provides an environment for new artists to hone their craft, and for some of the masters of the musical theater’s Golden Age to take fresh looks at their classic works.
 A special Drama Desk Award was presented to the company in 2006 for its "vital contributions to theater by developing and producing new musicals," as well as an Outer Critics Circle Special Achievement Award for “50 years of producing new and classic musicals."

 Founded by Janet Hayes Walker in 1969, The York has presented more than 970 full-scale musical productions.
 From 1997 to 2024, under the guidance of former Producing Artistic Director James Morgan, The York focused exclusively on musical theater: newer musicals in its mainstage Series (most of them world, American or New York premieres) and revivals in its popular Musicals in Mufti series of staged concert presentations.

 From 1993 to 2020, the company performed at St. Peter's Church in the Citigroup Center at 619 Lexington Avenue at the corner of East 54th Street in Midtown Manhattan.

 The York Theatre moved to The Theatre at St. Jeans (150 East 76th Street & Lexington Avenue) after a January 2021 water main break flooded their home at Saint Peter's Church.

 In October 2024, after a 50 year association with The York, James Morgan resigned as Producing Artistic Director, and his longtime associate, Joseph Hayward, assumed the position of Interim Artistic Director.